-The To the extent pessible, the pprincipal of each school shall be responsible for the following:
+The principal of each school shall be responsible for the following:

-- School nurse will familiarize teachers with the Individual Health Care Plan of their students and any other staff member who has contact with student on a need-to-know basis. - In conjunction with school nurses, provide in-service training and education for staff regarding life-threatening allergies, symptoms, risk reduction procedures and emergency procedures including demonstration on how to use the EpiPen. - Ensure letters are sent to all parent(s)/guardian(s) assigned to a classroom, within the first two weeks of the school year, where one of the students has been identified as having a life-threatening food allergyLife-Threatening Food Allergy (Pre-K -5) (K-5) with a reminder to be shared in January. - Discussing the The protocol that explains life-threatening food allergyLife-Threatening-Food Allergy and the application of the protocol at the school, concerning life-threatening food allergyLife-Threatening Food Allergy will be discussed at kindergarten orientation. - Post the school's emergency protocol on life-threatening food allergies Life Threatening Food Allergies in the following locations: school health office, cafeteria, and gymnasium: - A contingency plan will be in place and understood by all staff and students in the event the school nurse is not in the office or in the building.
+• In conjunction with school nurses, provide in-service training and education for staff regarding life-threatening allergies, symptoms, risk reduction procedures and emergency procedures including demonstration on how to use the EpiPen.

+- Ensure letters are sent to all parent(s)/guardian(s) assigned to a classroom, within the first two weeks of the school year, where one of the students has been identified as having a life-threatening food allergy (Pre-K -5) with a reminder to be shared in January. - Discussing the protocol that explains life-threatening food allergy and the application of the protocol at the school, concerning life-threatening food allergy at kindergarten orientation. - Post the school's emergency protocol on life-threatening food allergies in the following locations: school health office, cafeteria, and gymnasium - A contingency plan will be in place and understood by all staff and students in the event the school nurse is not in the office or in the building.
 Staff will call 911 in all instances of any allergic reaction.

-RESPONSIBILITIES OF SCHOOL NURSE HEALTH PROFESSIONALS
+RESPONSIBILITIES OF SCHOOL NURSE

-The school nurse is the primary coordinator of each student's plan and shall.

-Each school nurse will have the following responsibilities:
+The school nurse is the primary coordinator of each student's plan and shall have the following responsibilities:

 - Meet with each parent/guardian of a student with a Life-Threatening Allergy and review and discuss the Allergy Action Plan for the student.
 An Individualized Health Care Plan ("IHCP") may be written by the school nurse in addition to the Allergy Action Plan upon discussion with the parents if specific situations warrant additional information and actions.
-A copy of the IHCP will be provided to the student's- teachers/ staff members working with that student. develop an Individual Health Care Plan for the student. - Maintain updated Allergy Action Plans Individual Health Care Plans in the nurse's office and in the student's homeroom at each school and in the nurse's office at the middle and high schools. - Nurse will pProvide assist the principal in providing information about students with Life-Threatening Allergies to applicable staff through the student's health concerns located in Aspen or as otherwise provided by the school nurses. - In conjunction with the principal, provide in-service training and education for staff regarding Life-Threatening Allergies, symptoms, risk reduction procedures and emergency procedures.
-Additionally, student specific EpiPen training is offered to applicable staff twice per school year, including a demonstration on how to use the EpiPen.

-- Familiarize teachers with the Allergy Action Plan Individual Health Care Plan of their students and any other staff member who has contact with students on need-to-know basis. - WThe school nurse will be responsible for following Department of Public Health regulations governing the administration of prescription medications.
-Nurses are also responsible for following the regulations that permit registration of non-licensed personnel to be trained and to administer EpiPens. - Discuss with parent(s)/guardian(s) the appropriate locations for storing the EpiPen and the possibility of receiving more than one EpiPen as necessary. - Inform the school principal and parent(s)/guardian(s) if any student experiences an allergic reaction that has not been previously diagnosed. - Maintain stock of EpiPens in the nurse's office in the event of a previously undiagnosed life-threatening reaction occurs, in accordance with MDPH guidelines and FPS standing orders. - Notify staff of the locations of EpiPens in the school. - Emergency protocol will be in place in the event the school nurse is not in the building. - Be available to Rreview Individual Health Care Plans and revise Allergy Action Plans if needed.
+A copy of the IHCP will be provided to the teachers/ staff members working with that student. - Maintain updated Allergy Action Plans in the nurse's office. - Provide information about students with Life-Threatening Allergies to applicable staff through the student's health concerns located in Aspen or as otherwise provided by the school nurses. - In conjunction with the principal, provide education for staff regarding Life-Threatening Allergies, symptoms, risk reduction procedures and emergency procedures.
+Additionally, student specific EpiPen training is offered to applicable staff twice per school year, including a demonstration on how to use the EpiPen. - Familiarize teachers with the Allergy Action Plan of their students and any other staff member who has contact with students on need-to-know basis. - Will be responsible for following Department of Public Health regulations governing the administration of prescription medications.
+Nurses are also responsible for following the regulations that permit registration of non-licensed personnel to be trained and to administer EpiPens. - Discuss with parent(s)/guardian(s) the appropriate locations for storing the EpiPen and the possibility of receiving more than one EpiPen as necessary. - Inform the school principal and parent(s)/guardian(s) if any student experiences an allergic reaction that has not been previously diagnosed. - Maintain stock of EpiPens in the nurse's office in the event of a previously undiagnosed life-threatening reaction occurs, in accordance with MDPH guidelines and FPS standing orders. - Notify staff of the locations of EpiPens in the school.

+- Emergency protocol will be in place in the event the school nurse is not in the building. - Review and revise Allergy Action Plans if needed.